The Foyer Creation Project

 • Consider Project Events: Alpha, Open Forums, Guest Speakers, Outreach programs

-• Live music events where the size, intimacy, and vibe of the sanctuary are not best
+• Live intimate music/art events where the size and vibe of the sanctuary are not best

 • Sideris classes and leadership meetings